openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

   credential_offer_uri=https%3A%2F%2Fserver%2Eexample%2Ecom%2Fcredential-offer.json
 ```

-Below is a non-normative example of a response from the Credential Issuer that contains a Credential Offer Object used to encourage the Wallet to start an Authorization Code Flow:
+Below is a non-normative example of a response from the Credential Issuer that contains a Credential Offer Object used to encourage the Wallet to start an Authorization Code Flow to issue two credential of a same format and type but different content, identified using strings "CivilEngineeringDegree-2023" and "ElectricalEngineeringDegree-2023":

 <{{examples/credential_offer_authz_code.txt}}

-Below is a non-normative example of a Credential Offer Object for a Pre-Authorized Code Flow (with a credential type reference):
+Below is a non-normative example of a Credential Offer Object for a Pre-Authorized Code Flow when credential type is identified using a string "UniversityDegree_LDP":

 <{{examples/credential_offer_by_reference.json}}